comoyo/blog.telenor.io/_posts/2015-10-23-machine-learning.md

 <img src="{{ site.baseurl }}/assets/movement4.png" title="Excel machine learning">

+(the vertical lines are an artifact coming from the fact that we use a 0-360 degree scale that wraps around)

 ## Training the model

 The problem we are solving is a classification problem: Given some data, we must determine which label in a list of labels best describes the data.